vincentkoc/finagotchi/README.md

 FastAPI · Llama.cpp (GGUF) · Qdrant · Kuzu · Distil Labs · Next.js · Docker · DigitalOcean

 **Why this matters**
-Finagotchi was born out of the AI‑Memory Hackathon by Cognee in SF (link: `https://luma.com/50si7fw4`).
-It makes SLM training and data‑centric AI tangible: you can *see* memory grow, how evidence grounds decisions, and how feedback becomes labeled training data.
+Finagotchi was born out of the [AI‑Memory Hackathon by Cognee](https://luma.com/50si7fw4) in SF.
+It makes SLM training and data‑centric AI tangible: you can see memory grow, how evidence grounds decisions, and how feedback becomes labeled training data.
 It’s an educational loop for refining models and policies without hiding the underlying data.

 **How the data works**
 - **World memory** lives in Qdrant (vector search) and Kuzu (graph relationships).